 Research Evidences

-Over the past few years, the blood type diet concept has advanced rapidly.
+Over the past few years, this diet concept has advanced rapidly.
 Today, more substantial evidence shows that people with certain blood types can have a lower or higher risk of contracting diseases.
 For example, individuals with blood type O have a lower risk of getting heart disease but a higher risk of stomach ulcers.
 There are various studies linking this risk with the diet.
 In a study done by experts, a total of 1,455 young people consuming a type A diet was associated with a healthier life.

 Does the RH Factor Affect the Blood Type Diet?